kaffolder7/home-assistant.io/source/_integrations/roku.markdown

 | ---------------------- | -------- | ----------- | ------- |
 | `entity_id` | yes | The entities to search on. | media_player.roku
 | `keyword` | no | The keyword to search for. | Space Jam

+## Known Limitations

+This integration only supports Roku media playback devices (ie sticks, streaming boxes, and televisions).
+All other smarthome products (ie light bulbs and cameras) are part of a different ecosystem.

+Roku channels, such as YouTube, are maintained by third-parties and as such the availability of features like Content Deeplinking are subject to change without notice.

+## Remove integration

+This integration can be removed by following these steps:

+{% include integrations/remove_device_service.md %}